John Seeberg

 Highly Recommended

-Petite Cuisine canned cat food receives the Cat Food Advisor rating, 5 stars
+Petite Cuisine canned wet product range is made of six recipes which all receive the Cat Food Advisor rating, 5 stars.

 The Petite Cuisine wet range provides a high level of protein from animal meat.
 Each recipe is formulated as a broth, so moisture content is high.
 This food offers a good diet option.